 Ask them questions and admire their traditional clothes.

-Top tip: take a packed lunch and enjoy it in the surrounding park (it’s one of the best free things to do in Bergen).
+Top tip: take a packed lunch and enjoy it in the surrounding park (it’s one of the best free stuff to do in Bergen).

 Remember: Take some extra bread for the ducks!

 10. Visit the home of a romantic composer

 In case you didn’t know, Edvard Grieg was born in Bergen.